COSC-499-W2025/capstone-project-team-11/README.md

 This feature is useful as a basic file system utility or a backend helper for metadata scanning, file statistics, or report generation.

+#### config.py Breakdown:
+Manages simple persistent settings for the scanner:
+- Provides default scan settings and helper functions to read/write/normalize those settings:
+- normalize_file_type() formats selected file types to be scanned.
+It does so by stripping white space around the String, ensuring it starts with a period (eg. ".txt"), and converting String to lowercase.
+(Essentially converts a submitted String, ex. " JSON " into ".json")
+- config_path() returns the default config file location at the User's home directory (~/.mda/config.json) but does not create directories or files.
+- load_config() reads/writes JSON config files from local storage (falling back to defalt settings on missing/invalid files)
+- merge_settings() sets a precedence in prioritization of saved scan configurations: DEFAULTS < saved config < explicit args (arguments declared at the start of a new scan when not using saved settings)

+config.py is useful as it handles all of the logic around saving/storing, locating, and reading/loading scan configuration files.

 [src folder](https://github.com/COSC-499-W2025/capstone-project-team-11/tree/main/src)

 ---